-Nicola Sturgeon visits Dumfries and Galloway Royal Infirmary project
+Nicola Sturgeon Visits Dumfries And Galloway Royal Infirmary Project10.01.17

 Scotland’s First Minister visits Dumfries and Galloway Royal Infirmary project learning how the hospital build has surpassed job expectations.